UPBGE/UPBGE-Docs/source/manual/tutorials/introducing_logic_bricks/move_object.rst

 Camera
    A camera will allow us to see our scene from a point of view.

-Lamp
+Light
-   A lamp will illuminate the scene objects, allowing us to see them.
-In this example we'll use a Hemi lamp, which is a directional lamp that illuminates all objects in the scene.
+   A light will illuminate the scene objects, allowing us to see them.
+In this example we'll use a Sun light, which will illuminate all objects in the scene.

 Cube
    A Cube object will be our visual feedback of our logic.
-As we can't see a camera or lamp, we'll move the Cube.
+As we can't see a camera or light, we'll move the Cube.

 Once all objects were added, place them somewhat like the picture below: